SayanInf/Hotel_Management_System/README.md

 #### Step 5: Optional - It Needs A Bit Coding Experience
 If you want to create an `.exe` file so that you can just click on the icon and it will run the app in any directory like your other programs in windows... :)
 We will use pyinstaller package here to convert this 'Hotel_Management_System' python package to `.exe` file. use [this version](https://github.com/SayanInf/Hotel_Management_System/tree/optional) of the project.
 Open all the the python files in the package directory(no need to change the GUIs directory or any secondary directories included in the package directory.
 Only change the primary directory code) and manually edit the image addresses with your folder image addresses to get the image of the package(where I wrote 'change image with your own' in comment line).
-It is not advisable to do it since, you may miss some addresses and the programme won't run, but still if you're careful with the code you can do it... :) After you are done with it...
+It is not advisable to do it since, you may miss some addresses and the program won't run, but still, if you're careful with the code you can do it... :) After you are done with it...

-First install [pyinstaller package](https://pyinstaller.org/en/stable/operating-mode.html#:~:text=PyInstaller%20reads%20a%20Python%20script,including%20the%20active%20Python%20interpreter!) from pip.
+First, install [pyinstaller package](https://pyinstaller.org/en/stable/operating-mode.html#:~:text=PyInstaller%20reads%20a%20Python%20script,including%20the%20active%20Python%20interpreter!) from pip.
-Again, use terminal and enter
+Again, use the terminal and enter
 ```bash
   pip install pyinstaller
 ```
-if your folder is in another drive first change the drive in command prompt by
+if your folder is in another drive first change the drive in the command prompt by
 ```bash
   <Drive Letter>:
 ```